TheJacksonLaboratory/marea/README.md

 Filter PubMed articles for relevance.

 ### Naive filter
-The goal of this project is to select PubMed articles based on their MeSH descriptors, or their keywords for articles that do not have MeSH descriptors.
+The goal of this project is to select PubMed articles based on their MeSH descriptors and keywords.
 For MeSH filtering, the user specifies a set of high-level descriptors.
 Any article marked with at least one of these descriptors or any subcategory of these descriptors is considered relevant.
+An article is also judged relevant if it has a keyword that matches a label or synonym for the search descriptors or a subcategory.

 ### 1. Requirements
 Requirements for the virtual environment of marea: